 You want to buy a gaming monitor that integrates flawlessly with any sort of gaming or media consumption equipment you already own.
 This means making sure any potential monitors accommodate the appropriate video input options, whether that’s HDMI, DisplayPort inputs, DVI connectivity, or even good old USB port inputs.

 You can find gaming monitors that come with just about anything these days.
-Some displays come with fully-integrated, high quality speaker systems built right into the panel, for example.
-Others come with special stands and mounting devices that let you get quite creative when position your monitor on your desk.
+Some displays come with fully-integrated, high-quality speaker systems built right into the panel, for example.
+Others come with special stands and mounting devices that let you get quite creative when positioning your monitor on your desk.
 If you have a specific feature in mind that you’d like to get along with your monitor, you’ll likely be able to find it with a bit of searching!